 The Most and Least Bible-Minded Cities in America

-Chattanooga, Tenn., ranks No. 1, according to American Bible Society's study, America's Most Bible-Minded Cities.
-Knoxville, Tenn., claimed last year's top spot.
+Birmingham, Alabama, ranks No. 1, according to American Bible Society's study, America's Most Bible-Minded Cities.
+Chattanooga, Tenn., claimed last year's top spot.

 American Bible Society offers numerous Bible resources to help spur Bible engagement.
 The Bible memorization app BibleMinded offers memory plans and study modes to help you commit Scripture verses to memory.
 The Bible devotional resource Journeys allows you to sign up for a daily Bible devotional.
 You can start the Bible Introduction journey by signing up below.

 |Cedar Rapids, Iowa|